gazpachu/joanmira/pages/blog/2016-08-17---how-to-set-up-a-react-es6-app-for-production-on-ubuntu/index.md

 We will install the latest current release of Node.js, using the NodeSource package archives.

-First, you need to install the NodeSource PPA in order to get access to its contents.
+First, you need to install the NodeSource PPA to get access to its contents.
 Make sure you're in your home directory and use curl to retrieve the installation script for the Node.js 6.x archives:

 `cd ~
 curl -sL https://deb.nodesource.com/setup_6.x -o nodesource_setup.sh`